opengeolab/CA_LCZ_exercise_docs/source/analysis.rst

 .. tip::

-   In case of issues with the presented procedure, you can directly `download the output raster layer from the above steps <https://github.com/danioxoli/CA_LCZ_exercise_docs/raw/master/source/files/tas_Milan_UrbClim_2016_07_v1.0_raster_UTM.zip>`_.
+   In case of issues with the presented procedure, you can directly `download the projected raster layer from the above step <https://github.com/danioxoli/CA_LCZ_exercise_docs/raw/master/source/files/tas_Milan_UrbClim_2016_07_v1.0_raster_UTM.zip>`_.

 Now, you have obtained a multiband raster layer projected to the same reference system of the LCZ map.
-The last step consists of computing the average air temperature on July 16 at each pixel of the grid.
+The last step consists of computing the average air temperature in July 2016 at each pixel of the grid.

 * From the QGIS menu, open: **Processing --> Toolbox** and search for the GRASS GIS algorithm `r.series <https://grass.osgeo.org/grass78/manuals/r.series.html>`_ which allows making each output cell value a function (e.g. the average) of the values assigned to the corresponding cells in the input list of raster bands or layers.